You Are Finally Done!

 To remove the brackets from the teeth, the orthodontist will use pliers, applying gentle pressure to warp the bracket’s shape slightly.
 This process helps to weaken the adhesive that holds the braces in place.
 Each bracket will be subject to this process, beginning with the top brackets and finishing with those on the bottom.
-Patients will feel tension on their teeth during this portion of the procedure, however it is usually not painful.
+Patients will feel the tension in their teeth during this portion of the procedure, however, it is usually not painful.

 The Glue Must Be Removed.